knative/docs/contributing/DOCS-CONTRIBUTING.md

+---
-# Contributing to the Knative Documentation
+title: "Contributing to the Knative documentation"
+linkTitle: "Contributing to docs"
+weight: 20
+---

 - [Before you begin](#before-you-begin)
 - [Contributing to the documentation](#contributing-to-the-documentation)